So what are Chartered Surveyors?

 What does all this mean?

-Well you don’t have a legal connection to the surveyor.
+Well, in the case of a mortgage report, you don’t have a legal connection to the surveyor.
 Typically the only connection is between the bank and the surveyor as it is the bank that has instructed the report.

 With a private RICS survey you are the instructing party and the survey/report is carried on your behalf.

 In contrast an RICS homebuyers report is much more detailed with sections on each individual element of the property.
 It also uses a traffic light system which allows you to see at a glance which items require immediate investigation and which are less serious.
+On average I find my reports tend to be around 30 - 35 pages long and will include (where appropriate) photographs of defects that are present.